daksh1503/WriteSim/README.md

 ## Setup

-1. Place your text files in the `data/raw` directory
+1. Place your text files in the `data/raw` (Create the directory manually after pulling the repo) directory
 2. Install dependencies:
    ```
    pip install -r requirements.txt